 It’s inevitable that most social media platforms ultimately become a great place for B2B marketing.
 So, if you thought Instagram was just about influencers sharing photos and collecting likes, then it’s time for a refresh.
 Instagram has now become incredibly popular among B2B companies, especially within B2B marketing, for the simple reason that so many people check their Instagram feed daily.
 So, if you’re a B2B company not using Instagram, now is the time to get familiar with it.

 Instagram has over a billion users.
-Of those billion Instagram users, you can assume that a huge chunk of them own small businesses, work in businesses, or have friends who do.
+Of those billion Instagram users, you can assume that a huge chunk of them own small businesses, work in businesses, or might be freelance graphic designers.
 So, the argument that a B2B marketer’s audience isn’t on Instagram just doesn’t stack up.
 Here are 7 ways you can get creative and use Instagram for B2B marketing.

 1. Become a Master of Hashtags